-The Town of Bellingham's drinking water supply system includes 16 groundwater wells, eight pumping stations, three storage tanks, approximately 98 miles of water main, and 60 miles of water services.
+The Town of Bellingham's drinking water supply system includes 16 groundwater wells, eight pumping stations, three storage tanks, approximately 100 miles of water main, and 60 miles of water services.

 Twelve wells, which are controlled by four pumping stations, are located in the southern part of Town; they draw water from the Blackstone River basin's underground aquifer.
-The Wrentham Road Filtration Plant went on line in September of 2015.
-It filters and treats water from these Blackstone River basin wells.
+The Wrentham Road Filtration Plant treats water from these Blackstone River basin wells.

 Four wells, each operated by its own pumping station, are located in the northern part of Town; they draw water from the Charles River basin's underground aquifer.
-In November the Hartford Ave Filtration Plant went into full operation and treats water from these Charles River basin wells.
+The Hartford Ave Filtration Plant treats water from these Charles River basin wells.

 The Hartford Ave and Wrentham Road Filtration plants are primarily designed to remove iron and manganese.
-Iron & Manganese Removal is removed by oxidation and filtration.
-These minerals are often present in groundwater at levels that can discolor the water, or cause it to take on unpleasant odors or tastes.
-Even though the water may still be safe to drink, it is preferable that the iron and manganese be removed.
-Removal generally requires a two-step process of oxidation and filtration.
+Iron & Manganese is removed by oxidation and filtration.
 Oxidation is accomplished by adding oxidizing chemicals to the water.
 Oxidation causes the dissolved iron and manganese that is our raw water to form in tiny particles.
-At the Hartford Ave plant we oxidize with chlorine and potassium permanganate, while at Wrentham Road we only need to add Chlorine.
-At both plants we also add Caustic Soda to increase the pH to enhance oxidation process.
-Once particles have formed, the water passes through special filters consisting of material that is specifically designed to capture iron and manganese particles.
+At the Hartford Ave plant we oxidize with chlorine and potassium permanganate, and use alum as a coagulant to enhance filtration.
+At Wrentham Road we only need to add Chlorine.
+At both plants we also add caustic soda to increase the pH to enhance oxidation process.
+Once particles have formed, the water passes through special filters specifically designed to capture iron and manganese particles.
 We have four filters at Wrentham Road and six at Hartford Ave.
-On a routine schedule each filter is backwashed with high flow and air wash cycles to clean the filters.
+Each filter is backwashed on a routine schedule to clean and regenerate the filters.